abdullahzamir/imageuploader/README.md

 ```
 Also

-run an http server in /images folder
+run a http server in /images folder
 ```bash
 python3 -m http.server
 ```